TurkuNLP/toxicity-classifier/README.md

 This repository includes code for classifying toxic data as multi-label classification (6 labels + no label), multiclass/binary classification (toxic or not) and binary evaluation based on the multi-label classification.
 The goal is to make a decent classifier for Finnish using translated data.
 The data used is available in [huggingface](https://huggingface.co/datasets/TurkuNLP/wikipedia-toxicity-data-fi) and a model trained on this data is available [here](https://huggingface.co/TurkuNLP/bert-large-finnish-cased-toxicity).

-New annotated data for Finnish based on a sample from Suomi24 is available in the folder annotations in the file all_annotations.tsv and in [huggingface](https://huggingface.co/datasets/TurkuNLP/Suomi24-toxicity-annotated).
+New annotated data for Finnish based on a sample from Suomi24 is available in the folder `annotations` in the file `all_annotations.tsv` and in [huggingface](https://huggingface.co/datasets/TurkuNLP/Suomi24-toxicity-annotated).
 The script for evaluating that data is in the folder predictions.
+Raw annotations are also included in the folder `annotations` in the subfolder `raw_annotations`.

 ## Demo
 A demo can be found [here](https://github.com/TurkuNLP/toxicity-classifier/blob/main/prediction_scripts/Toxicity_Demo.ipynb)